Normal-Low-Effort/molecule2fbx/README.md

 structure becomes the current-best candidate only if a broader ensemble search finds a lower-energy result under comparable conditions.

 Note: English is not my strong point, so I used AI to help with the documentation.
-I also used AI as a development assistant throughout the project.
-The research design, calculations, and final decisions are my own.
+I also used AI as a development and research-assistance tool throughout the project.
+The calculations were run by me, and I reviewed and made the final decisions on the methods, analyses, and conclusions.
 "Because it’s a free download I’m surrounded by a forcefield that destroys all complaints"